jlmantov/type-graphql-api/Readme.md

 ## Reset Password

 I believe resetting a password should be a fairly simple process-flow from the user's perspective:

 - Push some kind of 'button'
 - Type in new password (twice) and press 'Update' ... and voila, the password is updated!
 - Redirect to login-/landing page when done

 Resetting password is where I would expect hackers to search for vulnerabilities - I personally want to make this as safe as possible:

 - involve user email in order to protect against hijacking
-- reduce *window of opportunity* to a short period of time
+- reduce _window of opportunity_ to a short period of time

 That makes my process flow look like this:

 1. Push some kind of 'button'
 2. receive an email with a link that only works for a short period of time
 3. activate link from email
 4. type in new password (twice) and press the 'Update' button ... and voila, the password is updated!
-6. redirect to login-/landing page when done
+5. redirect to login-/landing page when done

-This *Reset Password* endpoint is not just *any* new endpoint, it has some extra restrictions:
+This _Reset Password_ endpoint is not just _any_ new endpoint, it has some extra restrictions:

 - it is unique to a specific user/email
 - it presents a password form to the user
 - it has a timeout - meaning that the form submit must include a JWT token

 Several tasks line up already.

 ### Multiple kinds of user emails - refactor to handle different kinds of email

 - rename DB table `UserEmailConfirmations` to something more generic: `userEmail`
 - add emailtype to `userEmail` - the field 'reason' is introduced
 - rename `src/utils/sendConfirmationEmail.ts` to something more generic: `src/utils/sendEmail.ts`
 - refactor `src/utils/sendEmail.ts` to handle several kinds of tasks

 ### New process-flow

 - add **resetPasswordToken** with expiration time: 3 minutes
 - add **resetPasswordEmail** to `src/utils/sendEmail.ts`
-- new TypeGraphQL resolver to initiate *Reset Password* flow: `src/modules/user/ResetPassword.resolver.ts`
+- new TypeGraphQL resolver to initiate _Reset Password_ flow: `src/modules/user/ResetPassword.resolver.ts`
-- add GET endpoint to provide user with *Reset Password* form: http://localhost:4000/user/resetpwd/:uuid
+- add GET endpoint to provide user with _Reset Password_ form: http://localhost:4000/user/resetpwd/:uuid
-  - resetPasswordToken is provided in a new cookie (httpOnly: true)
+  - resetPasswordToken is provided in a new cookie with options [{ httpOnly: true, sameSite: 'strict' }](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies)
-  - password validation added to form (for now, simply that the two typed in passwords are the same)
+  - password credentials are validated before 'Update' button is enabled (for now, simply that the two typed in passwords are the same)
-- add POST endpoint to handle user response from *Reset Password* form: http://localhost:4000/user/resetpwd/:uuid
+- add POST endpoint to handle user response from _Reset Password_ form: http://localhost:4000/user/resetpwd/:uuid
   - url uuid is used to identify userEmail in DB
   - token (from cookie) is used to identify user in DB.
   - cross-referencing uuid and token in order to avoid cheating